defi-wonderland/canon-guard/test/invariants/PROPERTIES.md

 - `SafeEntrypointFactory`
 - `SimpleActions`
 - `SimpleTransfers`
-- `CappedTokenTransfers`
+- `CappedTokenTransfers` and hub
 - `AllowanceClaimor`

 ## Invariants

-The core of the security relying on the Safe contract, these tests are privileging non-revertion/system "froze" over access control.
+The core of the security relying on the Safe contract, these tests are privileging non-revertion/system "frozen" state.

+Caps of any capped token transfers are never exceeded.

+## Setup

+The different action hub targets are all a single mock contract, `ActionTarget`, which is used to test the correct interaction with any arbitrary external contract (by setting flags which are then asserted in the invariants).

+Each action builders and hubs are in a dedicated handler, handling both queueing and execution.
+This should allow enough flexibility to add new action builders in the future.

 ## Delays assumptions